Don-Heal/rails-reactjs-booking-app-project-documentation/README.md

 Mia is looking for a solution that improves the booking experience for her and her students.
 She has engaged us to develop a full-stack web app through which:

-1. her students can book and manage their lessons; and
+1. Her students can book and manage their lessons
-2. she can view and manage all of her lessons.
+2. She can view and manage all of her lessons

 ## Functionality